-This section gives an overview of how you can apply your knowledge and skills in real-world scenarios through solo/group projects and case studies focused on software engineering in mobility ecosystems.
-Students choose which projects in which of the 3 below focus areas they want to work on.
-For this, students form teams, switch teams, and collaborate in and between teams from project to project.
-In so doing, students tailor their own learning path and what / how much they learn within 12 months.
+This section gives an overview of how you can apply your knowledge and skills in real-world scenarios through group projects focused on software engineering in mobility ecosystems.
+Students choose which projects in which of the 5 below focus areas they want to work on.
+Toward this, students form teams, switch teams, and collaborate in and between teams from project to project.
+Academic staff reviews team performance and advises / greenlights on team change requests.
+In this way, students tailor their own learning path and what / how much they learn in up to 12 months.
+With support from staff that ensures maximum learning output.